CopyCat73/SmartThings-Dev/smartapps/copycat73/netatmo-security.src/readme.md

 ![deviceprefs3](https://raw.githubusercontent.com/CopyCat73/CopyCat73.github.io/master/device_prefs_3.png)

 Now you need to find the actual ip address for your camera(s), for instance via your router.
 Enter that ip address in the "camera ip" setting as seen above.
+Enter in the form of "192.168.X.X".
+They must be in your local network, don't prepend "http://".

 Keep in mind that the Welcome cameras can be connected via cable or wireless so they have 2 mac addresses.
 The Netatmo dev try it module shows the cable mac address as the device id.